Code-Institute-Submissions/Ksson96-betate_MarResub/README.md

 - No know bugs at the moment of deployment

 # Deployment
--The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages.
--In github repository, go to settings.
+- In github repository, go to settings.
--Select master branch as source location.
+- Select master branch as source location.
--Press the provided link
+- Press the provided link
--Site is accessible via [BetaEx](https://ksson96.github.io/betate/)
+- Site is accessible via [BetaEx](https://ksson96.github.io/betate/)

 # Credits
 - Credit goes to my newfound understanding of the concepts covered in this project.